opladyn/opladyn.github.io/call.md

 classes: wide2
 ---

-We call for contributions in the form of 20 minutes talks related to one of the topics of our satellite:
+[We welcome contributions](call.md) in the form of 20 minutes talks from scientists of different fields, interested in the study of opinion and language dynamics seen as complex systems, by the application of methods and concepts taken from a variety of disciplines like Physics, Computer Science, Linguistics, Philosophy, and Law.

+## Non-exhaustive list of topics

 * Multilayer representation of social opinion
 * Cascade effects: rumor diffusion